lindenb/jvarkit/docs/VCFComposite.md

       reduces the number of file  handles needed to sort a file, and increases the amount of RAM needed
       Default: 50000
+    -u, --one-unaffected-het
+      There must be at least one **Unaffected** sample with a HET Genotype for a given variant.
+      Default: false
     -o, --out
       Output file.
 Optional .
 Default: stdout
   * -p, -ped, --pedigree
       A pedigree file.
     -r, --report
-      Optional tabular text report
+      Optional tabular text report for pairs of variants -a, --select-pair
+      How to select a pair of variants : any: at least one affected sample must be carried by variant1 and variant2 all: all affected samples be carried by variant1 and variant2
+      Default: any
+      Possible Values: [any, all]
-    -s, --select
+    -s, --select-variant
-      How to select affected sample: any=at least one affected sample must carry the variant all: all affected must carry the variant.
+      How to select affected samples for *one* variant.
+This variant will be later challenged with another variant of the same gene. any: at least one affected sample must be HET for the variant all: all affected samples must be HET for the variant.
       Default: any
       Possible Values: [any, all]
     --tmpDir